fimashagal/typo/README.md

-# typo
+# Typo

-Detect any object type
+Detect any data-type like wizard!